 Get it serviced.

-PLB’s need replacement batteries on a regular basis (each unit will state the number of years between replacement) and most of the authorised servicing centers will perform a more thorough beacon test prior to returning your unit which will give you improved peace of mind.
+PLB’s need replacement batteries on a regular basis (each unit will state the number of years between replacement) and most of the authorised servicing centers will perform a more thorough beacon test prior to returning your unit.
+If the device gets a particularly hard impact, consider getting it serviced to give you peace of mind that it will still work when it has to.

 Carry two devices.